How to open a bank account in India from the US

 Let’s start with the basics.
 Non-Resident Indians (NRIs), Persons of Indian Origin (PIOs) and Overseas Citizens of India (OCIs) can open Indian bank accounts without being resident in the country.

-However, if you’re not a resident of India and you don’t fall into one of these categories you may struggle to open an account with a traditional bank.
+However, if you’re not a resident of India and you don’t fall into one of these categories you may struggle to open an account with a bank.

 The documents you need to open a bank account in India will depend on your residency status.
 You can expect to be asked for: